open-feature/docs.openfeature.dev/docs/tutorials/ofo.md

 ### Let's see the code!

 <!-- TODO: add/remove this based on PR feedback -->
-Should we include this? or is it too much?
+ATTN REVIEWIERS: Should we include some code snippets here? or is it too much?

 ### Show me the commands!